- Choosing Combination Feeding

 - Take the bottle out of your baby's mouth as soon as they begin to show signs that they've had enough.

-This all helps to build a close loving relationship, responsive feeding, and avoid overfeeding.
+This all helps to build a close loving relationship whilst avoiding overfeeding.

 For more information on bottle feeding responsively *click here*.

-If you want to mix breastfeeding with formula feeds both you and your baby can carry on enjoying breastfeeding together.
+If you want to mix breastfeeding with formula feeds, you and your baby can carry on enjoying breastfeeding together.

 If you choose to introduce infant formula to complement your breastfeeds, here are some top tips: